How To Reach 4,000 Watch Hours On YouTube

-We have a subscriber question today.
+We have a subscriber question today: How do I reach the 4,000 watch hours requirement to be monetized on YouTube faster and more efficiently?
 How exciting!
 This question comes from Jessica over at Savidge Kitchen which is a channel all about making very fancy, schmancy cocktails.
 Let’s roll her question:

 Hey Jenn, it’s Jessica over at Savidge Kitchen.
 I have a question for you about the threshold for monetization for YouTube.
 I’m at 30% of my goal as it relates to subscribers but I’m only at 10 percent of my goal as it relates to watch hours.
 What I’m wondering is, is that important and how can I even that out?
 How can I get those watch hours up to match the pace of my subscribers?